 It may not have the same excitement as fantasy football, but you can make a game of your exercise by deciding beforehand to do a certain routine when something specific happens during the match.
 You can do 10 pushups per touchdown or 20 squats for a sack.
 To make it more interesting, bet with your friends, using exercise instead of money.
 Use your stats knowledge to wager over the number of points, for example, where the loser has to do a set of jumping jacks.

 The great thing about exercise is that it doesn’t take much to get going.
 As long as you’re doing it safely, just about anything goes.
-Whenever you are watching the game, remember to keep moving to stay in on the action..
+Whenever you are watching the game this football season, remember to keep moving to stay in on the action.